fagan2888/section_summary/README.md

 To run the command,

  - log into okpy on chrome
- - get the [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) extension for chrome and download your cookies
+ - get the [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) extension for chrome and download your cookies (on some machines, you need to do this from a tab with okpy open)
  - copy your list of students from your section attendance into a file, comma/space/newline separated
  - clone this repo: `git clone https://github.com/kavigupta/section_summary.git`
  - Find your course's number, it should be be the number in the link to your course (173 for fall 18): `https://okpy.org/admin/course/[course number]/assignments`